-Economy added 638,000 jobs in October while signaling slower growth
+Economy added 638,000 jobs in October as growth slows

-It was the smallest monthly gain since May, when the economy began adding back some of the 22 million jobs lost early on in the pandemic.
-Eleven million people remain unemployed, according to the survey — about twice the amount from February, before the crisis.
+The jobs added figure was the smallest monthly gain since May, when the economy began adding back some of the 22 million jobs lost early on in the pandemic.

+The gains were driven by hard hit industries like leisure and hospitality, which added back 271,000 jobs, restaurants, bars and other food service places, which added back 192,000, retail, which added back 104,000 jobs, and arts, entertainment and recreation which added 44,000 jobs.

+But employment in these industries remains well below their levels from February.
+Leisure and hospitality is still short 3.5 million jobs; retail is down by about 500,000 jobs.
+Health care and social assistance, which added 79,000 jobs in that one category, is down 950,000 from February.
+Manufacturing gained back 38,000 jobs but remains 621,000 lower than February.

+The gains were offset in part by the loss of 268,000 government jobs, the majority — 147,000 — were temporary Census workers whose employment ended.

+The snapshot of the country’s economic health in October arrives at a portentous moment.
 The U.S. economy has recovered two-thirds of the ground it lost during the first half of the year, and yet has a long way to go and remains vulnerable, economists have said.

-The snapshot of the country’s economic health in October arrives at a portentous moment.

 Coronavirus cases have spiked to record heights, with two straight days of more than 100,000 new cases, and epidemiologists warning about the worst yet to come.
 Meanwhile, the election hangs in balance, as the count to determine a winner — and bring closure to a brutal and wrenching political contest — is ongoing.